 If your performance is less than satisfactory or you are not meeting program requirements, you are placed on academic probation and given a timeline for removing your deficiencies.
 Academic probation can result in disqualification, which means you are no longer eligible to continue graduate study at UC Davis.
-(The term "disqualification" should not be confused with "dismissal."
+(The term "disgualification" should not be confused with "dismissal."
 Dismissal is removal from graduate study based on behavior or conduct.)
-If you are subject to disqualification, you may submit an appeal within 30 days for reconsideration for cause to the Administrative Committee of the Graduate Council.
+If you are subject to disgualification, you may submit an appeal within 30 days for reconsideration for cause to the Administrative Committee of the Graduate Council.

-For a full explanation of disqualification, visit https://gradstudies.ucdavis.edu/disqualification.
+For a full explanation of disqualification, visit http://gradstudies.ucdavis.edu/facstaff/policies/disqual appeal.pdf.